3. SW4RM Protocol Specification¶

 Overview of Google's A2A Protocol¶

-Google's Agent2Agent (A2A) is an open standard designed for enterprise-grade interoperability among AI agents.
-The core aspects include:
+Google's Agent2Agent (A2A) is an open standard for enterprise-grade interoperability among AI agents.
+A2A provides the following capabilities:

 -